pepopowitz/tdd-workshop/module-5/README.md

 Every cell in the grid can be in one of two states: alive or dead.
 The alive cells show as green, the dead cells are gray.

 The game advances one tick at a time.
+Each tick takes about half a second.
 For every tick, each cell will determine its next state based on its 8 neighbors.

 👉 Hit the "Start" button.
 You should see the green cells dance around, as "life" advances.
 Currently, the cells are configured to randomly replace the previous state.
-You'll be using TDD to correct this!
+You'll use TDD to remove the randomness!

 👉 Hit the "Stop" button.
 The green cells should stop dancing.
 You may have to click more than once to make them stop.